 Day 6: Monteverde and Cloud Forest Biological Reserve

 Even though the straight line distance isn’t far, the drive from La Fortuna to Monteverde took us 3 hours since there are no roads that cut through the center of Arenal Volcano National Park.
 We also had to drive around Laguna de Arenal and this added considerable time and distance.
 But 3 hours later we were in Monteverde and we stayed at a very cheap hotel called Hotel El Bosque.
 In places like Costa Rica where we were going to be out and about almost the entire day, we opted for cheap but comfortable accommodations.
 Although this place was cheap, it certainly wasn’t comfortable so I wouldn’t recommend it.

 Having a guide for this tour was worth it.
-Our guide was able to point out reptiles and birds that were well camouflaged in the trees and we would have certainly missed without his expertise.
+Our guide was able to point out reptiles and birds that were well camouflaged in the trees which we would have certainly missed without his expertise.
 He was able to identify the species of birds based on their chirping noise and had some powerful Nikon binoculars that he passed around to everyone in our group when an animal or bird was spotted.
 This walking tour took about 4 hours and the trails were mostly flat and easy to navigate.

 This concluded our hiking/nature/adventure portion of our trip to Costa Rica.
 It was off to the capital city of San Jose early the next morning.